learning-more/rapidology-plugin/README.md

 **Can I share my forms with a different account?**

 Rapidology’s import/export function allows you to easily export any opt-in form you have created.
 This saved form can then be imported into any other WordPress account that has the Rapidology plugin installed.

-**Screenshots**

-1. Customizable opt-in forms - use on any WordPress site.
-2. 6 different types of opt-in forms available.
-3. Our new notification and opt-in banner:  RapidBar
-4. Choose from over 100 templates.
-5. Customize your form design.
-6. Customize how your form will be presented on your site.
-7. Choose from 16 popular email providers.
-8. Track the success of your opt-in forms.
-9. Import and Export your opt in forms.

 ## Changelog